The Black Swan estimate

 Ask anyone who has served in the military what the seven questions are (also known as the combat estimate) and you shall get a wry smile.
 The combat estimate is a system designed to help leaders make good decisions under extreme pressure (combat).

 A ‘black swan’ is defined as an extremely rare and unpredictable event with severe consequences.
 In order to help leaders navigate this current black swan, we have adapted the military’s seven questions to help you formulate your thinking and response.
 This series of questions works whether you have 20 minutes to make a decision, or 20 days.
 With more time you go into more detail at each stage.

 1. Time – When do I need to make a decision by?

-When you have an important decision to make, you actually have two.
-The first one is when do I need to make a decision by: the second one is what is my decision?.
-Defining how much time you have to make a decision is the first thing you do.
+When you have an important decision to make, you actually have two: The first one is when do I need to make a decision by; the second one is what is my decision?
+During a crisis the most valuable commodity is time.
+Therefore, defining how much time you have to make a decision is the first thing you do.
 Always.